US STOCKS-Futures up; oil falls on lower IMF forecasts

 By Ryan Vlastelica

-While cheap gas prices could be a boon to consumer spending, many analysts are waiting to see whether the net impact on the economy will be positive, given the decline in energy company earnings that is expected.
-Halliburton Co said it was "clear that 2015 will be a challenging year for the industry," though it also reported fourth-quarter revenue that beat expectations.
-Shares rose 2.2 percent to $40 in premarket trading.
+* While cheap gas prices could be a boon to consumer spending, many analysts are waiting to see whether the net impact on the economy will be positive, given the decline in energy company earnings that is expected.
+Halliburton Co is scheduled to report quarterly results on Tuesday.

-Morgan Stanley reported a drop of 81 percent in revenue from trading fixed-income securities, currencies and commodities, though earnings rose on a sharp drop in legal costs.
-Shares fell 1.7 percent to $34.29 in premarket trading.

-FXCM Inc plummeted 87 percent to $1.65 in premarket trading on volume of nearly 2.3 million shares, making it the most active premarket name on the New York Stock Exchange.
+* FXCM Inc plummeted 81 percent to $2.40 in premarket trading on volume of nearly 430,000 shares, making it the most active premarket name on the New York Stock Exchange.
 The retail foreign exchange broker on Friday said it would get a $300 million loan from Leucadia National Corp to keep operating after losing millions from a recent surge of the Swiss franc.
 Late Monday, FXCM provided further details on the terms of the loan.

 * Holloway Lodging Corporation reports significant growth in q1 2017 results and declares quarterly dividend